phipyao/ds4002-project-2/README.md

 - In the terminal, pip install numpy, pandas, matplotlib, seaborn, sklearn, statsmodels

-- If you are running on an m1 mac, you need to first install anaconda and conda, and then run this code: conda install conda-forge::statsmodels
+- If you are running on an m1 mac, you need to first install anaconda and conda, and then run this in the terminal: conda install conda-forge::statsmodels

 - Install the jupyter extension in VSCode